 How big is a queen bee?

 A queen bee is about ¾” long and is the largest bee in the colony.
-She can vary in size and may be a little longer than worker bees or up to twice their length.
+Varying in size, she may be a little longer than worker bees or up to twice their length.

 Should I mark a queen bee?

-Marking a queen bee isn’t essential, but it does have some useful benefits.
-Firstly, it makes her much easier to identify, especially as the colony grows in size.
+Marking a queen bee isn’t essential, but it does have some practical benefits.
+Firstly, it makes her much easier to identify, especially as the colony grows.
 It also helps spot the queen when she’s trying to hide.
-Finally, by marking the queen with a specific color code, you’ll know her year of birth.
+Finally, by marking the queen with a specific color code, you’ll know her birth year.

 Be sure to check out our guide on how to mark a queen bee for more info.